Airborne forces of Australia

 Airborne forces raised by Australia have included a number of conventional and special forces units.
 During the Second World War the Australian Army formed the 1st Parachute Battalion; however, it did not see action.
 In the post-war period Australia's parachute capability was primarily maintained by special forces units.
 In the early 1980s a parachute infantry capability was revived which led to the Parachute Battalion Group forming in 1983 based on the 3rd Battalion, Royal Australian Regiment (3 RAR).
 In 1997, a full time commando regiment was raised that was able to conduct large-scale operations which matured during the 2000s.
-In 2011, 3 RAR relinquished the parachute role with the Army deciding to opt out of a conventional parachute capability in preference to a special forces large-scale parachute capability.
+In 2011, 3 RAR relinquished the parachute role, with the commando regiment conducting a large-scale parachute capability.